wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 What is beginningless cannot have a cause.
 It is not that you knew what you are and then you have forgotten.
 Once you know, you cannot forget.
-Ignorance has no beginning, but can have an end.
+Ignoreänce has no beginning, but can have an end.
-Enquire who is ignorant and ignorance will dissolve like a dream.
+Enquire who is ignorant and ignoreänce will dissolve like a dream.
 The world is full of contradictions; hence your search for harmony and peace.
 These you cannot find in the world, for the world is the child of chäos.
 To find order you must search within.